natalieagus/50002/docs/Labs/lab5.md

 <img src="{{ site.baseurl }}/docs/Labs/images/Screen Recording 2025-12-09 at 11.04.15 AM.gif"  class="center_seventy no-invert"/>

+{:note-title}
+> Simulation tips
+>
+> Your simulator will lag terribly with such a large scale multiplier module.
+You may TEMPORARILY disable your multiplier unit and replace it with `a*b` so that your simulator that tests the ALU functionalities runs faster.
+Of course this should be done only after extensively testing your multiplier module as a standalone so you already know that your design works!

 ### Manual Test (Hardware)

 Once it works in simulator, do not forget to test in hardware as well.
 It should work the same as the simulator.
 Here's a simple recording testing the same functionalities as above: